 Here at Williams Lake Smiles, we enjoy helping our adult patients discover dental procedures that transform their smiles.
 But that doesn’t mean we neglect our smaller patients either!
-We believe that good dental habits start young, and have compiled a list of tips for new parents out there who are getting started with their child’s dental care.
-From infancy to around age 5 are crucial years that could influence the development and health of your child.
+We believe that good dental habits start young, and have compiled a list of tips for new parents out there who are getting started with child dental care.
+Infancy to age 5 are crucial years that could influence the development of your child’s dental health and dental care habits.
 Join us in Williams Lake, BC and take a look at our list below!

 Before Teeth Erupt

 Even when your baby has no teeth yet, you should start accustoming them to oral care.
 This can be done through using a soft washcloth to wipe down your baby’s gums after feeding, or giving them a cold teething ring when they are developing teething habits.
 By keeping these gums clear and clean, your child will in turn produce healthy teeth.